howion/notes/notes/abstract-algebra/01-group-theory/06-cyclic-groups.md

 1. If $|x| = \infty$, then $|x^a|=\infty$.
 2. If $|x| = n$, then $|x^a| = \dfrac{n}{(n, a)}$.

-> This is a very useful result.
+> Second result is quite useful for finite counting and order related properties.

 ## Thm.
 On Generators of Cyclics